ArivAfonso/athera/README.md

 3. Rename `.env.example` to `.env.test`

 4. Run `npm run dev:local` in the root directory

+### Crawler Setup

+1. Copy the values from `npm run db:start` and store them in `.env.example` renaming it to `.env`

+2. Choose a suitable AI model for summarisation, popular choices include:

+-  Gemini 2.0 Flash Lite
+- Gpt 4o-mini

+The API url should be compatible with OpenAI's python libaries

 #### Access Points for Your Application